howardzhg/howardzhg/index.md

       - _Overseas Chinese Affairs During COVID 19_
       - _"Cherish Life and Stay Away from Danger"for juvenile_
       - _Intangible Cultural Heritage of Hainan Province_
-      - _Series about 8 Hospitals in Hainan Province_
+      - _Series of 8 Hospitals in Hainan Province_
       - 13 documentary and promotional films unlisted

 # RESEARCH EXPERIENCE